johnpankowicz/govmetting-testbfg-2/src/Server/WebApp/NOTES Deployment.md

 # Quick Notes

+We will refer to the code repository folder as "REPOSITORY".
+This is where the .git folder is located.

+### Build just the client app for production (not including server)

-The bash script "build-publish.sh" in the root of the project will build and publiah the release version.
+The bash script "build-publish.sh" in REPOSITORY will build and publish the release version.

-### Build the client app for production
-    cd C:/GOVMEETING/_SOURCECODE/src/Client/BrowserApp
-	npm run build.prod
-Fix errors.
+Run this within the bash shell.

+We are getting the following errors which can be ignored:
+	dist\tmp\app\app.module.ts(40,22): error TS2339: Property 'APP_DATA' does not exist on type 'Window'. dist\tmp\app\fixasr\fixasr-utilities.ts(86,88): error TS2339: Property 'children' does not exist on type 'Node'. dist\tmp\app\fixasr\fixasr-utilities.ts(100,93): error TS2339: Property 'children' does not exist on type 'Node'. dist\tmp\app\fixasr\fixasr-utilities.ts(113,93): error TS2339: Property 'children' does not exist on type 'Node'.
+	C:/GOVMEETING/_SOURCECODE/src/Client/BrowserApp/node_modules/videogular2/src/core/services/vg-api.d.ts(1,1): error TS2688: Cannot find type de             finition file for 'core-js'.
+	C:/GOVMEETING/_SOURCECODE/src/Client/BrowserApp/node_modules/videogular2/src/core/vg-media/i-playable.d.ts(1,1): error TS2688: Cannot find typ             e definition file for 'core-js'.
+Other errors that these need to be looked into.

 ### Publish to folder and test output

-In VS, Right-click on WebApp and select Publish... --> Profile = PublishFolder --> Publish The output should be in: C:\GOVMEETING\_SOURCECODE\src\Server\WebApp\bin\Release\PublishOutput
+In Visual Studio, Right-click on WebApp and select Publish... --> Profile = PublishFolder --> Publish The output should be in: REPOSITORY\src\Server\WebApp\bin\Release\PublishOutput

-# Publish from Visual Studio
+### Test the output

+[ "Developer Command Prompt for Visual Studio 2017" is a separate utility installed with VS.
+   You can add screen icon to it.
+How do we open this in VS itself? ] Open MSBuild Command Prompt in the publish output folder and execute:

+    dotnet WebApp.dll

+Open a browser to localhost:<port> where <port> is the port specified in the command window.
+Usually 5000.

+# Details

-I created three publish profiles for WebApp
+I created three publish profiles for WebApp within Visual Studio

 * PublishFtp
 * PublishFolder